Trump, Modi vow relentless fight on extremists in mass rally

 Thomas B. Shea, AFP

-Steny Hoyer, the second-top Democrat in the House of Representatives, pledged that both major US parties wanted better relations with India -- but gently voiced concern.
+Steny Hoyer, the second-top Democrat in the House of Representatives, pledged that both major US parties wanted strong relations with India -- but gently voiced concern, pointing to India's historic "respect for secularism and human rights."

-Citing India's apostle of non-violence Mahatma Gandhi, Hoyer pointed to "respect for secularism and human rights" as a founding value of the world's largest democracy.

 "Americans and Indians must strive to make our promises and aspirations a reality for all our citizens," he said with Modi at his side.